Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Introduction

-In this scenario, we conducted an extensive analysis of different molecular embedding techniques based on state-of-the-art deep learning methods concerning their suitability for QSAR modeling.
-We reproduced five recently proposed techniques: two of them belonging to the \textit{supervised} category, whereas the remaining three are \textit{unsupervised}.
-All five techniques and their models were trained using SMILES formulas as the raw molecular representation.
-To train the unsupervised methods, we employed a dataset of 40 million randomly selected and curated compounds retrieved from ZINC \cite{sterling2015zinc}.
-In addition, we tested two different ways of computing canonical SMILES formulas in an effort to take advantage of the specific way of processing the SMILES formulae of each unsupervised technique.
-We trained different classifiers using five labeled datasets with varying class imbalance levels and size.
-Finally, we contrasted the performance attained by molecular embeddings to the baseline classification results obtained using traditional molecular representations.
-Our experimental workflow consisted of over $20,000$ runs, comprising several stages of model selection, replications and statistical analysis of the results.
+In this scenario, we conducted an extensive analysis of different molecular embedding techniques based on state-of-the-art deep learning methods focusing on their suitability for QSAR modeling.
+We reproduced five recently proposed embedding techniques: two \textit{supervised} and three \textit{unsupervised} techniques.
+All five techniques were trained using SMILES formulas as the raw molecular representation.
+To train the unsupervised methods, we employed a dataset of 40 million randomly selected and curated compounds retrieved from the ZINC database \cite{sterling2015zinc}.
+In addition, we tested two different ways of computing canonical SMILES formulas in an effort to leverage the way in which each unsupervised technique processes the SMILES formulas.
+We trained different classifiers using eight labeled datasets with varying class imbalance levels and sizes, corresponding to both classification and regression tasks.
+Finally, we contrasted the performance attained by molecular embeddings to the baseline results obtained using traditional molecular representations.
+Our experimental workflow consisted of over $25,000$ trained models, which comprised several stages of model selection and replications, followed by statistical analyses of the results.

-\section{Related Work}
+\section{Related work}

-The trustworthiness of QSAR models and their predictive performance is linked to the choice of the molecular representation used for training \cite{chuang2020learning, sabando2021chemva, martinez2015visual}.
-For this reason, many research efforts have been focused throughout the years on manually engineering high-quality molecular representations.
+The trustworthiness of QSAR models and their predictive performance is linked to the choice of the molecular representation used for training \cite{chuang2020learning, sabando2021chemva}.
+For this reason, for many years the standard has been to manually engineer high-quality molecular representations.
 This process, known as \emph{feature engineering}, has led to widespread and commonly used molecular representations \cite{todeschini2009molecular, cereto2015molecular}.
-Traditional molecular representations vary mostly in the type of information they encode and their usage depends on the specific task \cite{grisoni2018impact, schneider2010virtual}.
+Traditional molecular representations vary mostly in the type of information they encode and their use depends on the specific task \cite{grisoni2018impact, schneider2010virtual}.
 Among the most commonly used traditional molecular representations, we can enumerate: \textit{molecular descriptors} \cite{todeschini2009molecular}, \textit{Extended Connectivity Fingerprints (ECFPs)} \cite{rogers2010extended} and \textit{Molecular ACCess System (MACCS)} keys \cite{durant2002reoptimization}.